 In this context, Pragya Tiwari spoke to Jayati Ghosh, professor of economics at the Centre for Economic Studies and Planning, School of Social Sciences, at Jawaharlal Nehru University, about the potential of these rate cuts and about the role of monetary policy in the current state of the Indian economy.

 Q: Is the new monetary policy framework a step in the right direction?
 What is your take on the debate on inflation targeting?

 Ghosh: I am not a fan of inflation targeting.
 I believe in a country like India, it’s much more important to have multiple targets, and there have been many studies that have shown that inflation targeting is not very effective, especially where there is a very large informal sector; where there is a significant element of cost push inflation; where there are often very specific sectoral bottlenecks that can generate inflationary tendencies, and also where we have a real concern about employment generation.
-India’s single-minded focus on inflation targets is misguided.
 So I would say macroeconomic policy, which includes monetary policy, has to be focused on a range of targets.
 Yes, you want economic stability and, therefore, some degree of limit on inflation but you also want to generate economic activity and particularly generate employment.
 So, I don’t believe that the single-minded focus on an inflation target is necessarily something desirable or even achievable in India.

 Q: Not even flexible inflation targeting with a band?

 Ghosh: When you are in a slump, a band of 2% is not a big deal.
 You really do need to look at a range of targets—where you are in the business cycle, what kind of monsoon you have had, and so on.